0xJs/0xjs.github.io/_posts/2022-12-11-What-is-the-MFA-status-of-your-users.md

 ## New cmdlets for enumerating roles
 #### Get-AzureADDirectoryRoleOverview
 AzureAD has a lot of [built-in roles](https://learn.microsoft.com/en-us/azure/active-directory/roles/permissions-reference) but the AzureAD cmdlet `Get-AzureADDirectoryRole` only returns the roles which are [activated](https://github.com/Azure/azure-docs-powershell-azuread/issues/245).
 Using this information we can easily request all activated roles and retrieve its users with the cmdlet I created earlier.
-But I want an overview of how many users each role has and who the users are.
-So I created the cmdlet `Get-AzureADDirectoryRoleOverview`.
+But I woud like to get an overview of how many users each role has and who the users are.
+So I created the cmdlet `Get-AzureADDirectoryRoleOverview`:

 ```powershell
 Function Get-AzureADDirectoryRoleOverview{